anne27/Information-Retrieval/Query_Optimization/README.md

 # Query OptimizationQ

 We use Tf-Idf based vector space document retrieval to get top 10 documents based on a cosine similarity between query and document vector.
-Further, we provide a client for a user to give Relevance Feedback (tell which all docs are relevant and which are irrelevant).
-Using Rocchio algorithm, optimize the query.
-Keep doing this process of taking user feedback and updating the query vector until the user quits the program.\
+Further, we provide a client for a user to give Relevance Feedback (tell which all docs are relevant and which are irrelevant). \

+We optimize the query using Rocchio's Algorithm, and keep doing this process of taking user feedback and updating the query vector until the user quits the program.\
-For simplicity, we use only comp.graphics and rec.motorcycles documents.
+For simplicity, we use only `comp.graphics` and `rec.motorcycles` documents.

 ## Description